xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2015-11-15-adding-cloudapp-dns-to-azure-vm.md

 ![vm with new dns][11]

-To Test, try SSH onto the VM and check it works.
+To test, ping the VM and see if the DNS resolves:

     C:\> ping taeguk-test-dns.northeurope.cloudapp.azure.com